spirosdio/more-vibe-coded-graphs/README.md

 # Salary Analysis of Developers in Greece
-watch this video first the data are from them -> https://www.youtube.com/watch?v=gPKKFacMbgQ
+Watch this video first the data are from them (and they are cool dudes) -> https://www.youtube.com/watch?v=gPKKFacMbgQ

 This repository contains an analysis of developer salaries in Greece, based on a 2024 survey.
 The analysis focuses on developers working with Go, C#, and Python.